Impact

 • Exhibits an intimacy and familiarity with this friend that causes others to feel uncomfortable or embarrassed in their presence.
 (2)

 Manipulation is the method that is used to control and hold together emotionally dependent relationships.
-Manipulation is defined as – attempting to control people or circumstances through deceptive or indirect means.
+Manipulation is attempting to control people or circumstances through deceptive or indirect means.
 For example:

 • Provoking insecurity – withholding approval, picking on the partner’s weak points, threatening to end the relationship.